And roll away the reel world, the

 James Joyce: Reluctant Groom (2020)

 Directed by Sé Merry Doyle for the Irish Cultural Centre Hammersmith, this documentary “presents the extraordinary story of how after living together for almost three decades James Joyce married Nora Barnacle in London on 4 July 1931.”
-[YouTube]
+[Offsite]

 Bloomsday